- Search The Registry

 As chairman of the Senate Committee on Foreign Relations, Sumner used his political skills to prevent European intervention in the war.
 Sumner also opposed Abraham Lincoln’s treatment of Major General John C. Fremont, a commander of the Union Army in St. Louis, who had proclaimed that all slaves owned by Confederates in Missouri were free.
 Lincoln asked Fremont to modify his order.
 Fremont refused and was replaced by the conservative General Henry Halleck.
 Sumner wrote to Lincoln saying it was sad "to have the power of a god and not use it godlike" Sumner also disagreed with Abraham Lincoln over suffrage.

-Sumner wanted all African Americans to have the vote whereas Lincoln favored partial enfranchisement.
+Sumner wanted all blacks to have the vote whereas Lincoln favored partial enfranchisement.
 Sumner thought that universal suffrage would help the government, arguing, "the only Unionists of the South are Black."
 Despite their many disagreements, the two men remained close friends.
 On one occasion, Lincoln told Sumner "the only difference between you and me is a difference of a month or six weeks in time."

 Sumner also opposed President Andrew Johnson, arguing in Congress that Southern plantations should be taken from their owners and divided among the former slaves.
 He attacked Johnson’s attempt to veto the extension of the Freedman's Bureau, the Civil Rights Bill, and the Reconstruction Acts.
 Sumner urged an extensive program of economic aid, land distribution, and free education for freed slaves.
 In November 1867, the Judiciary Committee voted 5-4 to impeach Andrew Johnson for high crimes and misdemeanors.